 However, if your floor is uneven with minor holes/scratches and you are needing to level it off, a self-levelling resin might just be perfect for you.

-There are two types of self-smoothing resin floors
+Two types of self-smoothing floors

 The two types of resin floors are specified by the Resin Flooring Association (FeRFA as: